medmac01/akka_um6p_exercices/README.md

 ### Serialization

-The system uses Jackson JSON serialization for cross-JVM communication:
+The system uses Jackson JSON serialization for cross-JVM communication (Used it to solve the serialization issue):
 - Messages are marked as `Serializable`
 - Configuration defines serialization bindings
 - This enables communication between the separate philosopher and fork systems